Enterprise-CMCS/cmcs-eregulations/README.md

 ## Backing up and restoring the database

 The scripts `backup_db.sh`, `restore_remote_db.sh`, and `restore_local_db.sh` can be used for the following purposes:

-* Copying the prod DB to val and prod for more accurate testing.
+* Copying the prod DB to dev and val for more accurate testing.
 * Copying an RDS database to your local environment.
 * Restoring one or more databases from a previously taken backup without using RDS Snapshots.